burtvadr/Portable-Flatpak/README.md

   or system wide at
  `/var/lib/flatpak/app/[AppID]`

-* Using Symlinks to achive Portable aplications, Specifically Flatpaks by redirecting that location to the portable folder — without patching Flatpak.
+* Using Symlinks to achieve Portable applications, Specifically Flatpaks by redirecting that location to the portable folder — without patching Flatpak.

 ### 6 Practical execution logic